-sharing what we learn to encourage others in similar ventures helping new generations gain a better understanding where their food comes from.
+sharing what we learn to encourage others in similar ventures helping new generations gain a better understanding of where their food comes from.

 A few years ago we started a 'practice' smallholding, using it as a kind of lab environment for various projects.
-We started out as a scientist and an engineer and we haven't lost our passion for learning and building.
-We love the outdoors and like to experiment to find out first hand how stuff works.
-We got some chickens, build a cob oven, set up an aquaponics system, got into solar energy, and looked at automation.
+We got some chickens, built a cob oven, set up an aquaponics system, got into solar energy, and looked at automation.

 The following year we added a polytunnel, learned about beekeeping, and started growing a variety of crops to see what worked.
 We fought running battles with slugs, discovered the joys of growing chillies, and had our first proper harvests.